The-Balance-FFXIV/balance-static/content/jobs/melee/monk/faq.md

       one Chakra per weaponskill.
 However, if you have Brotherhood on and land a critical weaponskill, you’ll gain two Chakra; one from the crit, and one from the effect of Brotherhood.
-    question: Can I gain multiple Chakra from 1 weaponskill?
+    question: Can I gain multiple Chakra from one weaponskill?
   - question: Which opener is better???
     answer: "It depends on your kill time.
 Check the guide. "
   - question: What's the point of Celestial Revolution?